-Was the war in Yugoslavia a civil or an international conflict?
+Was the War in Yugoslavia a Civil or an International Conflict?

-by Srda Popovic
+Author: Srda Popovic

 The so-called friends of the Court - Stephen Kay, Branislav Tapušković and Timothy McCormack - submitted a claim to the Hague Tribunal on 3 March 2004, the central point of which is that the Tribunal cannot try Milošević for crimes committed before the war in Croatia acquired the character of an international conflict, i.e. before Croatia became an independent and sovereign country.
 The war in Croatia, in other words, was a civil war, which is what Mr Drašković asserts too.
-In their view: ‘The prosecutor insists that the armed conflict in Croatia became an international conflict on 8 October 1991 [when Croatia formally declared independence, following a three-month moratorium accepted under international pressure].
+In their view: ‘The prosecutor insists that the armed conflict in Croatia became an international conflict on 8 October 1991 [when Croatia formally declared independence, following a six-month moratorium accepted under international pressure].
 The friends of the Court argue, however, that the armed conflict became an international conflict only at some point between 15 January 1992 [when the EU recognized Croatia] and 22 May 1992 [when Croatia became a member of the United Nations].’

 A little known fact